blackbhc/refactor/development-manual/development.md

 dimensional array, e.g. `i*N + j*M + k`, where the block size multiplied by the index is the size of the sub-space of the array.

-#### Files
+#### Writer class

 - `writer.h`: the interface of the data output module, with realization in `writer.cpp`.

   - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
+This function can only be used in the main process, due to the hdf5 file lock.

     - `writer::create_file(std::string)`: create a hdf5 file with the given path to file.
 Due to there may be a case of restart simulation, `create_file` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.

-    This function can only be used in the main process, due to the hdf5 file lock.

-    - `writer::~writer()`: the destructor of the class, which will close the hdf5 file.
+    - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
+    - `writer::create_group(std::string)`: create a hdf5 group with the given name.
+    - `writer::create_dataset(std::string)`: create a hdf5 dataset with the given name, shape and data type.
+      Note: this wrapper follow the default convention of the hdf5 library, so the groups and datasets can not be created recursively, namely to create something like "/group1/group2":

+      - <font color="green">correct</font>: create "/group1" first, then create "/group1/group2".
+      - <font color="red">wrong</font>: create "/group1/group2" directly.